MihaiAC/electron-goal-tracker/README.md

   - set progress to custom value;
 - Bars can now be re-arranged with drag and drop (through dnd-kit);
 - React process is now correctly stopped when the main window is closed;
+- Can save / load data from disk;

 Remaining features: